instructure/canvas-planner/README.md

 canvas-planner
 ==================

-Canvas Planner is the UI component for the Planner feature in [Canvas](https://github.com/instructure/canvas-lms).
+Canvas Planner is the UI component for the List View Dashboard feature in [Canvas](https://github.com/instructure/canvas-lms).

 ## Production